inovintell/docs-template/docs/py-template/functionality.md

 # Functionality of [py-template](https://github.com/inovintell/py-template)

 > __Please see [template/functionality](./docs/template/functionality.md)
-for base functionality, this templates only adjusts and extends them to be more useful for Python!__
+for base functionality, this template adjusts and extends them to be more useful for Python!__

 Below is a detailed list of functionalities and their source